Slides 📊

 We covered two key techniques in drawing a bar graph through the UC Berkeley example.

-Dodging bars side‑by‑side lets us compare groups across categories.
+Dodging bars side‑by‑side lets us compare groups across categories (Fig. 2.4).

 Remark - What’s behind the contradiction?

-The pie charts and bar graphs we generated appear to convey conflicting messages, even though they are based on the same data set.
+The pie charts and the bar graphs appear to convey conflicting messages, even though they are based on the same data set.
 This discrepancy arises because certain departments had a disproportionately large number of applicants—most of whom were male.

 This highlights the importance of examining a data set carefully at multiple levels of categorization before drawing conclusions.
 In fact, this situation illustrates a well-known and frequently occurring statistical phenomenon called Simpson’s Paradox.